numerical-semigroups/SSC-Semigroups/gap-numricalsgps.md

 gap> NumericalSemigroupByFundamentalGaps([4])=s;
 true
 ```
-As we can do with small elementa and gaps.
+As we can do with small elements and gaps.
 ```
 gap> NumericalSemigroupByGaps(Gaps(s))=s;
 true